minoobeyzavi/Transpara/inmation/README.md

 Mathematical Operations on Data
   * Execute Simple calculation e.g. add tow inputs to create a new value.
   * Execute Advanced Calculation e.g. run a matrix calculation for equipment analytics.

-</br>Configuration operations on system: inmation
+Configuration operations on system: inmation
   * Create/Update/Delete objects in all system:inmation model trees.

-</br>Both functions to run more complicated tasks.
+Both functions to run more complicated tasks.

 Scripts are attached to objects that exist in the difference models.
 Scripts are hosted by properties of objects.